Frax (FRAX) Price Tops $1.00 on Top Exchanges

-Frax (FRAX) traded down 0.1% against the U.S. dollar during the 1-day period ending at 9:00 AM Eastern on March 18th.
-Frax has a market capitalization of $647.39 million and $8.97 million worth of Frax was traded on exchanges in the last 24 hours.
-During the last seven days, Frax has traded 0.1% lower against the U.S. dollar.
-One Frax token can currently be purchased for about $1.00 or 0.00001460 BTC on popular exchanges.
+Frax (FRAX) traded up 0% against the dollar during the 1-day period ending at 12:00 PM ET on March 24th.
+Frax has a total market cap of $648.23 million and approximately $11.57 million worth of Frax was traded on exchanges in the last 24 hours.
+During the last week, Frax has traded 0.1% higher against the dollar.
+One Frax token can now be bought for $1.00 or 0.00001520 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.